VisionNav at LTT 2021: Driverless Industrial Vehicles with Latest Vision Technology Renovating Factory Intralogistics

 "Even the pandemic has been going on for a year, it's still quite difficult for manufacturers to adjust its internal logistics strategy within such a short amount of time."
 Said Kiki Ren, Japan sales director of VisionNav, "To make intralogistics cost-efficient and labor-saving, without changing the existing processes, that is the core value of VisionNav Robotics."

-During the LTT, VisionNav and its partners have together presented unmanned intralogistics solution: Driverless Industrial Vehicles, AGFs (Automated Guided Forklifts) and AMRs (Autonomous Mobile Vehicles), and VisionNav RCS system (Robot Control System).
+During the LTT, VisionNav and its partners showed off the unmanned intralogistics solution: AGFs (Automated Guided Forklifts), AMRs (Autonomous Mobile Vehicles), and RCS system (Robot Control System).
 The solution is suitable for automated materials handling and storage scenarios in manufacturing and logistic enterprises, mainly for three different operations:

 1. Multi-Layer racks/goods stacking